kylemcdonald/nvidia-co2/readme.md

 When running the first time at an IP address, the script will geolocate your IP address and estimate the local carbon intensity.
 This information will be cached between runs in `/tmp/nvidia-co2-cache.(dir|bak|dat)`.
 The first run might take 1 second, additional runs should take 200ms.

+This script won't work by default on Google Cloud because I'm using `dig` to quickly get a public IP address.
+Permissions are also set up in a way where you would need to install it to `--user` and call `python -m nvidia-co2` or similar.
+But with a little work it could be done :)

 ## Install

 `pip install git+https://github.com/kylemcdonald/nvidia-co2.git`